-Seventeen years ago my Dad died.
+Eighteen years ago this month my Dad died.
 He was born on the 7th of November 1932 and died five days and sixty-six years later, on the 12th November 1998.
 I, therefore, remember my Dad particularly in November.
-I wear the Poppy for my Dad.
+I wear the poppy for my Dad.

-17 years ago we stood in Rutherglen Cemetery on a torrentially rainy November day and buried my Dad as his old army mates – gay few – played The Flow’rs O’The Forrest on the bagpipes as the rain drenched them through.
-My Dad wore the Poppy practically all year round and those old boys were all wearing the Poppy that day – because it meant something to them.
+18 years ago this month we stood in Rutherglen Cemetery on a torrentially rainy November day and buried my Dad as his old army mates – gay few – played The Flow’rs O’The Forrest on the bagpipes as the rain drenched them through.
+My Dad wore the poppy practically all year round and those old boys were all wearing the poppy that day because it meant something to them.

-I wear the Poppy for my Dad who represented the fight for freedom for me – all kinds of freedoms.
-The freedoms to rail against protocol, the freedom to question the social order of things, and the freedom to live our lives in whatever way we choose.
-And that includes the choice to wear the Poppy – or not.
+I wear the poppy for my Dad who represented the fight for freedom for me – all kinds of freedoms: the freedom to rail against protocol, the freedom to question the social order of things and the freedom to live our lives in whichever way we choose.
+And that includes the choice to wear the poppy – or not.

-The Poppy is a symbol of remembrance, a mark of respect.
-Yes, it has become political, a symbol of pro-war and even a self-gratifying emblem for do-gooders.
+The poppy is a symbol of remembrance, a mark of respect and yes, it has become political, a symbol of pro-war and even a self-gratifying emblem for do-gooders.
 And some are now attaching it to their lapels just because it’s ‘trending’.

 I wear it for my Dad.
 I remember for him because he can’t.
 And in so doing my attention is drawn towards those who, with the best will, fought and died for peace – and for those who live on.

 Thank you Leo Linus Patrick Aloysius Murphy.
 We will never forget.
-So you can Rest in Peace.
+So you may Rest in Peace.